The Venue

 The Manchester YHA is in a nice location.
 It’s a 40 minute walk to the venue, 20 minutes to Oxford Road station, 30 minutes to Piccadilly station, and 35 minutes to Victoria station.

 The Malacuna Hostel (previously known as Hilton Chambers) is also worth considering.
 It’s on the edge of Manchester’s Northern Quarter, which is where you’ll find an eclectic mix of shops, plenty of bars, and lots of restaurants (it can be quite lively in the evenings).
-It’s on the far side of the city centre from the venue, so a 40 minute walk away (or 10 minutes on a Beryl bike).
+It’s on the far side of the city centre from the venue, so a 40 minute walk away (or 10 minutes on one of the local hire bikes).
 But it’s only an 11 minute walk to Piccadilly station, or 12 minutes to Victoria station.

 Getting here